learn-co-curriculum/python-p3-comprehensions-and-generators/README.md

 The most common data structure in Python.
 - **Range**: an immutable data type in Python that stores integers in a fixed pattern.
+- **Sequence**: a data structure in which data is stored and accessed in a specific order.

 ## Introduction